-We want everyone who supports us to feel confident and comfortable with how personal information will be looked after and used.
-We are committed to being completely transparent about what information of yours we collect and what we do with it.
+We want everyone who supports us to feel confident and comfortable with how their personal data will be looked after and used.
+We are committed to being completely transparent about what data of yours we collect and what we do with it.

 Our contact details